WASdev/tool.accelerate.core/README.md

 ```
 gradle build cfPush -PcfOrg=[your email address] -PcfUsername=[your username] -PcfPassword=[your password]
 ```
-Where `cf.org` is the Bluemix organization you want to deploy to and `cf.username` and `cf.password` are your credentials for Bluemix.
-Once the build has been run see your command line output to find the endpoint for your application or look for it in the Bluemix dashboard.
+Where `cf.org` is the IBM Cloud organization you want to deploy to and `cf.username` and `cf.password` are your credentials for IBM Cloud.
+Once the build has been run see your command line output to find the endpoint for your application or look for it in the IBM Cloud dashboard.

-You can optionally supply the following Bluemix configurations in the command line or in the top level pom.xml:
+You can optionally supply the following IBM Cloud configurations in the command line or in the top level pom.xml:
 * <cf.context>eu-gb.mybluemix.net</cf.context>
 * <cf.target>https://api.eu-gb.bluemix.net</cf.target>
 * <cf.space>dev</cf.space>